lcolladotor/lcolladotorsource/content/publication/basalganglia/index.md

 # 6 = Book section
 # 7 = Thesis
 # 8 = Patent
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "bioRxiv 591156"
-publication_short = ""
+publication = "Nature Communications" publication_short = ""

 # Abstract.
-abstract = "Genome-wide association studies have generated an increasing number of common genetic variants that affect neurological and psychiatric disease risk.
-Given that many causal variants are likely to operate by regulating gene expression, an improved understanding of the genetic control of gene expression in human brain is vital.
-However, the difficulties of sampling human brain, and its complexity, has meant that brain-related expression quantitative trait loci (eQTL) and allele specific expression (ASE) signals have been more limited in their explanatory power than might otherwise be expected.
-To address this, we use paired genomic and transcriptomic data from putamen and substantia nigra dissected from 117 brains, combined with a comprehensive set of analyses, to interrogate regulation at different stages of RNA processing and uncover novel transcripts.
-We identify disease-relevant regulatory loci and reveal the types of analyses and regulatory positions yielding the most disease-specific information.
-We find that splicing eQTLs are enriched for neuronspecific regulatory information; that ASE analyses provide highly cell-specific regulatory information; and that incomplete annotation of the brain transcriptome limits the interpretation of risk loci for neuropsychiatric disease.
-We release this rich resource of regulatory data through a searchable webserver, http://braineacv2.inf.um.es/."
+abstract = "Genome-wide association studies have generated an increasing number of common genetic variants associated with neurological and psychiatric disease risk.
+An improved understanding of the genetic control of gene expression in human brain is vital considering this is the likely modus operandum for many causal variants.
+However, human brain sampling complexities limit the explanatory power of brain-related expression quantitative trait loci (eQTL) and allele-specific expression (ASE) signals.
+We address this, using paired genomic and transcriptomic data from putamen and substantia nigra from 117 human brains, interrogating regulation at different RNA processing stages and uncovering novel transcripts.
+We identify disease-relevant regulatory loci, find that splicing eQTLs are enriched for regulatory information of neuron-specific genes, that ASEs provide cell-specific regulatory information with evidence for cellular specificity, and that incomplete annotation of the brain transcriptome limits interpretation of risk loci for neuropsychiatric disease.
+This resource of regulatory data is accessible through our web server, http://braineacv2.inf.um.es/."

 # Summary.
 An optional shortened abstract.
 summary = ""

 # Digital Object Identifier (DOI)
-doi = "10.1101/591156"
+doi = "10.1038/s41467-020-14483-x"

 # Is this a featured publication? (true/false)
 featured = false